 There are several hair loss treatments in the market many of which are mostly not FDA approved yet still licensed to sell.
 They have a reputation of marketing their products and services brilliantly and have the public impressed as a result.
 There are services like hair transplant, herbal oils, herbal pills, massages etc., but many of these don’t really work, though might improve the situation by 5 to 8 percent, depending on the cause of baldness.

-Unlike theoretical approach to curing male baldness, there are ways to target the direct cause of hair loss and altering the chemistry of the body into curing male pattern baldness.
+Unlike theoretical approach to curing male baldness, there are ways to target the direct cause of hair loss and altering the chemistry of the body into cure for male pattern baldness.
 Though it will only work if the person’s biology is compatible with strong medications involved, like Finasteride.

 Finasteride generic, popularly known as Propecia, work by suppressing the conversion of testosterone to dihydrotestosterone (DHT).
 It cures conditions like Androgenic Alopecia or Male Pattern Baldness.